Hilton Worldwide: Foundation and early years

+Hilton in the 1950s - 1980s

 In 1953, Hilton opened its first hotel in Europe, the Castellana Hilton in Madrid, Spain.

 The Hotels Statler Company was acquired in 1954 for $111 million in what was then the world's most expensive real estate transaction.

-One year later, Hilton created the world's first central reservations office, titled "HILCRON".
+Hilton is credited with several early innovations.
+In 1954, Hilton created the world's first central reservations office, titled "HILCRON".
 The reservations team in 1955 consisted of eight members on staff booking reservations for any of Hilton's then 28 hotels.
 Reservations agents used the "availability board" to track records.
-The chalk board measured 30 ft by 6 ft and allowed HILCRON to make over 6,000 reservations in 1955.
+The chalkboard measured 30 ft by 6 ft and allowed HILCRON to make over 6,000 reservations in 1955.
 Bookings could be made for any Hilton via telephone, telegram, or Teletype.
 Later in 1955, Hilton launched a program to ensure every hotel room would include air conditioning.
+Hilton is also credited with pioneering the airport hotel concept with the opening of the Hilton Inn at San Francisco International Airport in 1959.

+International expansion continued in this era.
 In late 1955, Hilton opened the Istanbul Hilton, the first post–World War II property in Istanbul, Turkey.

-Hilton is credited with pioneering the airport hotel concept with the opening of the Hilton Inn at San Francisco International Airport in 1959.

-International expansion continued in this era.
 In 1957, Hilton assumed management of its first hotel in Central America, the El Panama Hilton in Panama City, Panama.
 In 1958, Hilton opened its first hotel in Canada, The Queen Elizabeth in Montreal, Quebec.
 In 1959, Hilton opened its first hotel in Africa, the Nile Hilton in Cairo, Egypt.
 In 1960, Hilton opened its first hotel in Oceania, the Chevron Hilton in Sydney, Australia.
 In 1961, Hilton assumed management of its first hotel in South America, the Hotel Carrera in Santiago, Chile.
-In 1963, Hilton opened its first hotels in Asia, the Hong Kong Hilton and the Tokyo Hilton, and its first hotel in the Middle East, the Royal Tehran Hilton.
+In 1963, Hilton opened its first hotels in Asia, the Hong Kong Hilton and the Tokyo Hilton, and the Royal Tehran Hilton.

 In 1965, Hilton launched Lady Hilton, the first hotel concept created specifically for women guests.
-To appeal to female travelers, a number of properties offered floors occupied by only women along with distinct amenities for their usage.
+To appeal to female travelers, many properties offered floors occupied by only women along with distinct amenities for their usage.

-In 1969, the first DoubleTree Hotel opened.
-However, Hilton was not affiliated with the brand until its acquisition of the parent company in 1999.

-Hilton purchased the Flamingo Las Vegas in 1970, which would become the first in the domestic gaming business to be listed on the NYSE.
+Between 1970 and 1971, Hilton acquired the International Leisure Company, including the International Hotel and the Flamingo Hotel, which were renamed the Las Vegas Hilton and the Flamingo Hilton.
+The properties would become the first in the domestic gaming business to be listed on the NYSE.

 In 1977, Hilton International opened its first property behind the "Iron Curtain" in Communist Europe, the Budapest Hilton.

 In 1979, founder Conrad Hilton died at the age of 91.
 Hilton Hotels Corporation later created the Conrad Hotels brand in honor of Hilton.

 Hilton Honors (formerly Hilton HHonors), the company's guest loyalty program, was initiated in 1987.
 In 1994, the Honors surpassed competing hotel loyalty programs by offering members both hotel credit points and airline credit miles.

-The company has been a sponsor of the United States Olympic Team.
+In 1998, Hilton spun off its gambling operations into a separate, publicly held company called Park Place Entertainment (later Caesars Entertainment, Inc.) In 1999, Hilton acquired Promus Hotel Corporation, which included the DoubleTree, Red Lion, Embassy Suites, Hampton Inn, and Homewood Suites brands.